Teachers' Guide | Graduate School of Life Sciences

 Organised by GSLS

 The GSLS organises courses about teaching in the international classroom, supervision of Master’s students, and teaching principles of the GSLS.
-For more information use this page on course descriptions and information about the application.

 Organised by Utrecht University

 Utrecht University (UU) offers courses about teaching qualification, internationalisation, how-to-teach, and the supervision of research.
-For more information use this page about the courses offered by UU.

-Organised by the UMC Utrecht
+Organised by UMC Utrecht

 Training for supervisors

 Many researchers are involved in the supervision of a research project for GSLS Master’s students.
-Good supervision is an important, but not an easy job.
+Good supervision is important but not an easy job.
 How can you do this the right way?
-The GSLS offers two courses that focus on mastering the skills of guiding Master’s students during their research project: ‘Supervising MSc Students: Starter Kit and Supervising Research of MSc students’.
+The GSLS offers two courses that focus on mastering the skills of guiding Master’s students during their research project: ‘Supervising MSc Students: Starter Kit’ and ‘Supervising Research of MSc students’.

 More information and course dates can be found on the website of the PhD Course Centre.